UNHCR Representation in China

 UNHCR will continue to endeavour working with all stakeholders in China to ensure persons of concern receive adequate protection and assistance as well as to seek durable solutions for refugees.

-Key Tasks and Responsibilities
+Duties and Responsibilities

 The intern will work directly with the UNHCR office, under guidance and supervision of Admin focal person, and s/he will perform the following tasks:

-- Undertaking other duties as required by the supervisor.
+- Undertaking other duties as required by the Supervisor

 - A recent graduate (completed studies within 1 year of applying for this internship) or current student in a graduate/undergraduate school programme from a university;